pama1234/just-some-other-libgdx-game/README.md

 ## Game-With-Java

 The git repo of the open-source game project series of Game-With-Java (the english name is to be determined)

+Configure environment:

+1. Download and install `jdk-17` and configure javahome and path environment variables.
+This version is recommended→ <https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-22.1.0>
+2. Download and install `gradle-8`, configure gradle and gradle-javahome environment variables <https://gradle.org/releases>
+3. Install `Android studio Canary build` and configure the Android SDK environment variables (The preview version, or whatever that is on the right side of the page, whatever is new should be installed) <https://developer.android.com/studio/preview>

 Libraries used: libgdx, kryo, vecmath, aparapi